Skip to Main Content

 Premier League Netball Program

-As a result, the Premier League Pathway (PLP) team has been created, a purposeful program designed to provide genuine exposure to high-level training, coaching, and competition for players in Years 9 and 10 who have shown strong potential through the trials process.
+As a result, the Premier League Pathway team has been established and will compete in the IGSSA Premier League Netball competition.
+This is a purposeful program designed to provide students in Years 9 and 10, who have demonstrated strong potential through the trials process, with genuine exposure to high level training, coaching and competition.

 What does this look like?